Circular Economy: The Russian Model and Foreign Experience

 This year, 300 largest Russian enterprises (oil, gas and metallurgy) are switching to the Best Available Technologies (BAT).
-And by 2021, all Russian enterprises will have to make this transit — Sergei Ivanov, Special Presidential Representative for Environmental Protection, Ecology and Transport.
+And by 2021, all Russian enterprises will have to make this transit — Sergei Ivanov, Special Representative of the President of the Russian Federation on Environmental Protection, Ecology and Transport.

 Creating a circular economy model doesn’t only mean creating industries that collect, sort and transport garbage.
-It’s a change in the mentality — Sergey Komyshan, Member of the Management Board and Executive Director of SIBUR LLC..
+It’s a change in the mentality — Sergey Komyshan, Executive Director for Marketing and Sales, Procurement, Innovation and Business Development, SIBUR.

 The title of our session mentions the Russian model.
-But we need to talk about the future Russian model, because Russia is only starting the path towards a circular economy — Frank Schauff, Chief Executive Officer, Association of European Businesses.
+But we need to talk about the future Russian model, because Russia is only starting the path towards a circular economy — Frank Schauff, Professor, Hochschule Wismar - University of Applied Sciences.

 Separate waste collection is a complex process, it can not be carried out within one or two years.
-Scandinavian countries took over ten years to train their population and create a processing system — Sergei Ivanov, Special Presidential Representative for Environmental Protection, Ecology and Transport.
+Scandinavian countries took over ten years to train their population and create a processing system — Sergei Ivanov, Special Representative of the President of the Russian Federation on Environmental Protection, Ecology and Transport.

 All large industrial enterprises consume a lot of water.
-The question is what they discard — Sergei Ivanov, Special Presidential Representative for Environmental Protection, Ecology and Transport.
+The question is what they discard — Sergei Ivanov, Special Representative of the President of the Russian Federation on Environmental Protection, Ecology and Transport.

 At the beginning of the decade, responsibility of car makers for recycling old cars was under discussion.
 As a result, a recycling fee was introduced.
-But it is not used to develop the waste management industry — Frank Schauff, Chief Executive Officer, Association of European Businesses.
+But it is not used to develop the waste management industry — Frank Schauff, Professor, Hochschule Wismar - University of Applied Sciences.

 Building circular economy requires two components: political will and financial resources.
 There is such a thing as extended producer responsibility.
 In Europe, for a number of items the fee can be up to 100%, in Russia it’s 7–10%.
 We subsidize those who import goods to Russia, and do not encourage them to recycle the waste — Vladimir Gutenev, First Deputy Chairman of the State Duma Committee on Economic Policy, Innovative Development, and Entrepreneurship.